NuevoFoundation/workshops/content/english/sql_workshop/activity4/_index.md

 #### Now use what you learned to find out who is the leader of the Planet of Fun!

 {{%notice tip%}}
+You can view the entire database using the `SELECT * FROM [database_name];` command that you learned in activity 1.

-**The Galactic Federation sends you a reminder that the 'galaxy' database holds the following columns:**
+**The Galactic Federation also sends you a reminder that the 'galaxy' database holds the following columns:**

 * planet_number: What order the planets show up in the database.